FACTBOX-Who is buying Russian crude oil and who has stopped | Headlines

 The company, which operates refineries in Lithuania, Poland and the Czech Republic, saw its profit from refining surge in March thanks to the discount it pays for Russian oil.
 ROTTERDAM REFINERY

 Exxon Mobil declined to comment on whether its Dutch refinery in Rotterdam was using Russian crude oil.
+SINOPEC

+China's state-run Sinopec, Asia's largest refiner, is continuing to purchase Russian crude under previously signed long-term contracts but is steering clear of new spot deals.
 ZEELAND REFINERY

 The Dutch refinery, 45% owned by Lukoil, declined to comment on whether it was using Russian crude oil.
 FORMER BUYERS